 Reproductive type Vegetative

+Reproductive frequency Data deficient

-Reproductive frequency No information Fecundity (number of eggs) No information
+Fecundity (number of eggs) No information

 Generation time Insufficient information

 Age at maturity Not relevant

 Season Insufficient information

 Life span 20-100 years

 Larval characteristics

 Larval/propagule type Not relevant

-Larval/juvenile development
+Larval/juvenile development Not relevant

-Duration of larval stageNot relevantLarval dispersal potentialNo information
+Duration of larval stage No information

+Larval dispersal potential <10 m

+Life history information

-Larval settlement period Insufficient information
+Larval settlement period

-Maerl beds in the Sound of Iona are recorded as containing dead nodules up to 4,000 years old.
+Recruitment in France is believed to be primarily through fragmentation from crustose forms.
+No crustose forms are known from the British Isles so propagation must be virtually entirely vegetative.
+Maerl beds in the Sound of Iona are recorded as containing dead nodules up to 4,000 years old (Farrow, 1983, cited in Maggs et al., 1998).
 Insufficient information is available on reproductive frequency, fecundity and developmental mechanism.
-In Britain there is only one record of a fertile plant (found in July).
-Consequently virtually all propagation must be presumed to be vegetative and therefore dispersal potential is recorded as low.
-Plants from Brittany are mostly fertile in winter but Adey and McKibbin (1970) recorded a plant from Spain being fertile in August.
-Cabioch (1969) suggested Lithothamnion corallioides may have phasic reproduction with peaks every six years.
+In the British Isles there are a few records of fertile plants but no records of the crustose forms that this reproduction would produce.
+Plants may be fertile and develop conceptacles throughout the year.
+Plants from Brittany are mostly fertile in winter.
+Cabioch (1969) suggested that Phymatolithon calcareum may have phasic reproduction with peaks every six years.
 This may account for observed changes in the relative proportions of live Lithothamnion corallioides and Phymatolithon calcareum nodules in maerl beds.
 Dominance cycles with periods of about thirty years have been recorded on some of the maerl beds of northern Brittany.
+Adey & McKibbon (1970) undertook growth studies of Phymatolithon calcareum in the field and under laboratory conditions.
+Their results for field studies in the Ria de Vigo, expressed as $\mu$ /day, show that growth occurs predominantly in the summer and suggests an annual growth of about 0.55 mm/year for branch tips of Phymatolithon calcareum according to Maggs et al. (1998).